What is Social Language? The words between hello and goodbye?

 Story:

-We teach how to read body language and the room (others’ intentions) in social situations.
+In teaching social understanding, we show them how to read body language and the room (others’ intentions) in social situations.
 We teach self-awareness and help them regulate (organize mind and body) to adapt to uncomfortable situations.

-What is critical is that they need intentional instruction and coaching in these skill areas.
+What is critical to understand is that autistics need intentional instruction and coaching in these skill areas.
 These skills do not develop to the needed level to navigate environments independently without instruction.

-Social competency needs to evolve to match or meet the needs of the age group.
-Communication in kindergarten is not the same as in 3rd grade.
-When you find a voice to connect with and advocate for your needs, you can adapt more easily.
-I see the joy and relief in every session as they acquire new knowledge and strategies for a range of social and emotional situations.
+When you find a voice to connect with others and advocate for your needs, you can adapt more easily.
+I see the joy and relief in every session as they acquire new knowledge and strategies to manage a range of social and emotional situations.

 “Communication is a human right.
 Not every autistic person can talk, but every autistic person communicates in their own way.
 Some autistic people need support to communicate, like Augmentative and Alternative Communication (AAC).
 AAC is a way to communicate without talking, like using picture cards, a letter board, or typing on an iPad.
 Autistic people need to get communication supports right away, no matter what other things we can or can’t do.
-People should never have to “earn” the right to communication supports.
-We need to make sure AAC is available for all autistic people, and that autistic people are supported to communicate in the way that works best for them.
-“Autistic Self-Advocacy Network https://autisticadvocacy.org/about-asan/what-we-believe/

 Skill - developing social language: for self-advocacy, self-management for independence.